 Yes, we know how shocked — SHOCKED — you all are to hear of this, given that there are currently 4,000,000 people in this country who may have been wrongfully foreclosed upon and many bank foreclosures occur while homeowners are in the process of loan modification.
 It is probably even more shocking that many of these people may have been wrongfully foreclosed upon so the bank can make a few extra bucks, given that BofA could afford to quadruple CEO Brian Moynihan’s pay package but a couple years ago.
 But once again, this is why we are not the CEO’s of a big company!
 You do not make money by helping borrowers modify home loans and avoid foreclosure; you make it by kicking them out of their homes and then selling their homes and keeping all the money, even if the homeowners have spent decades building up equity and pouring their savings into making home improvements.

 The former employees, who worked at Bank of America centers throughout the United States, said the bank rewarded customer service representatives who foreclosed on homes with cash bonuses and gift cards to retail stores such as Target Corp and Bed Bath & Beyond Inc.

 For example, an employee who placed 10 or more accounts into foreclosure a month could get a $500 bonus.
-At the same time, the bank punished those who did not make the numbers or objected to its tactics with discipline, including firing.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+At the same time, the bank punished those who did not make the numbers or objected to its tactics with discipline, including firing.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 About twice a month, the bank cleaned out its HAMP backlog in an operation called “blitz,” where it declined thousands of loan modification requests just because the documents were more than 60 months old, the court documents say.